 Common Careers for History Majors

 Many students who major in history hope to become 6th-12th grade social studies teachers.
-Others are interested in working at museums, historic sites, historical societies or organizations.
+Others are interested in working at museums, historic sites, or historical societies or organizations.
 However, a history degree is valuable in a far wider variety of fields and occupations than you might have ever imagined.
 Many employers greatly value the skills and training that history majors acquire.
-History majors bring to the job market a broad range of research, writing, and analytic skills as well as extensive background knowledge about the past and its impact on today’s society.
+History majors offer the job market a broad range of research, writing, and analytic skills as well as extensive background knowledge about the past and its impact on today’s society.
 A historical perspective is valuable in nearly every field.

 If history is your passion, pursue it!
 The job market is always changing.
 Few people these days follow a narrow career path for their entire lives.
 Developing strong writing, research, communication, and analytical skills will prepare you for a wide variety of future careers.
 You might also want to consider completing a minor in another field.
 Nearly every department at WSU offers an option for a minor or minors.
 WSU offers unique interdisciplinary minors in Anthropology, Art History, Policy and Ethics, Regional Planning, Film Studies, Religious Studies, Asian Studies, Ethnic Studies, Latin American and Caribbean Studies, Women and Gender Studies, among many others.
 History courses are included in nearly all interdisciplinary majors.